The Canon Rebel T7 is affordable and likely the best entry-level DSLR from canon. You will need a lens to complete the package, so where do you start?

 This lets you handle everything from wide establishing shots to much tighter close-ups.
 Other lenses would just simply be far too tight on a crop sensor.
 We need to go wide angle in order to get the focal distance needed for videography.

 This is also an L lens.
 This means it’s built to the highest possible standards.
-Even people who don’t shoot on Canon cameras often pick up mount converters and L lenses for Sony as well as other brands.
+Even people who don’t shoot on Canon cameras often pick up mount converters and L lenses for Sony as well as other camera lens brands.
 The quality simply speaks for itself.

-This lens also gives you near silent autofocus.
+This lens also gives you near-silent autofocus.
 This is perfect for not having those awkward focusing noises interrupt your video.

-The price tag on this lens might be a little high for beginner videographers, but it’s well worth the investment.
+The price tag of this lens might be a little high for beginner videographers, but it’s well worth the investment.
 You can pick up a budget lens that offers fewer features, but you can’t replace the quality of glass that’s inside of this lens.

 Now, you’re probably expecting there to be a few trade-offs, and you’re absolutely right.

 This lens does have one big downside, and it’s related to its big upside.
 The fact that this lens is wide angle is great for shooting on a crop sensor, but it’s going to be less useful for video once we’re shooting on a full-frame camera.